ianrich69420/phase-3-wk-2-moringa-ruby-app/README.md

         bundle install

-- Test out the deliverables!
+- Test out the deliverables in the bin/run folder!

 ## Author
 This project was contributed to by: